maujin111/ACNU/API_Documentation.md

     "nombres": "Juan Carlos",
     "apellidos": "Ordoñez Vega",
     "fecha_marcacion": "2025-10-23 09:30:00",
-    "estado": "Marcación registrada"
+    "estado": "Marcación registrada",
+    "tipo_marcacion": "ENTRADA" // or "SALIDA"
   }
-} "data": "Response from DAO (e.g., success message or updated status)" }
+}
 ```

 **Error Responses:**

-* `400 Bad Request`: If the `id` is missing or invalid.
+* `400 Bad Request`: If the fingerprint template is invalid or malformed.
+* `401 Unauthorized`: If the authentication token is missing or invalid.
+* `404 Not Found`: If no employee matches the provided fingerprint.
 * `500 Internal Server Error`: If there's an error processing the fingerprint data or reading the input stream.

+**Notes:**

+* The fingerprint template must be captured using the Hikvision SDK `FpEnroll` function.
+* The system automatically determines if it's an ENTRADA (entry) or SALIDA (exit) based on the employee's last marking.
+* The response includes the employee's full information and the timestamp of the marking.

 ## 4. Register Fingerprint for an Employee